mpenet/alia/README.md

 There is a nicer way to write your queries using [Hayt](https://github.com/mpenet/hayt), this should be familiar if you know Korma or ClojureQL.
-One of the major difference is that Hayt doesn't use macros.
+One of the major difference is that Hayt doesn't use macros and just generates maps, so if you need to compose clauses or queries together you can just use the clojure.core functions that work on maps.

 Some examples: